Central Intelligence Organisation: Structure

 Isaac Moyo is the Director General of the CIO.
 Aaron Nhepera served as Deputy Director until his reassignment to different duties in 2019.
-The CIO consists of nine key branches which include internal, external, counter-intelligence, military intelligence, close security, technical and administration.
+The CIO consists of nine key branches which include administration, close security, counterintelligence, external, internal, military intelligence, and technical.
 A ninth branch is known simply as branch six.
 Directors who report directly to Nhepera head these other branches.
 Immediately under the directors are deputy directors, assistant directors, provincial intelligence officers, divisional intelligence officers, senior intelligence officers, assistant senior intelligence officers, intelligence officers, senior security officers, security officers, senior security assistants and security assistants.

 Functions

 The function of the organization is to provide high level security to the state from threats both within and outside Zimbabwe.
 The organization also offers high level security to high ranking government officials like the President, various government employees like ministers and diplomats working in and outside Zimbabwe.
 Regionally, the organization works with other intelligence organizations from other African countries under a body called the Central Intelligence and Security Services of Africa (CISSA) to tackle problems that threaten the stability of the continent and hamper development, such as terrorism and extremism.